DTW-DanWard/OctopusDeployUtilities/readme.md

 # Octopus Deploy Utilities

-Utilities to help you export, search, measure, see changes over time and unit test your Octopus Deploy configuration.
+Utilities to help you export, search, report, see changes over time and unit test your Octopus Deploy configuration.
 All your configuration data in local JSON files.
 Test your deployment configuration *before* deploying to production!

 ## Why Export Your Data?